kingluddite/web-dev-notes/css/flexbox/01-intro.md

 Main Axis goes from bottom to top

-ask yourself what is my main axis? row is default
+Ask yourself what is my main axis?

+* `row` is default

 ## Wrapping Elements with Flexbox

-throw your knowledge of float out the window for a moment
+Throw your knowledge of float out the window for a moment

 ```css
 .container {